 MIT Sloan does not charge sponsors to participate.
 However, some sponsors incur out-of-pocket costs.
 Most notably, some sponsors hosting students onsite in a location outside of the Boston area will reimburse for students’ travel and living expenses.
 Other expenses may include the sponsor traveling to campus and the purchase of data and software.

 What determines if the project is done onsite or offsite?

 The sponsor and faculty determine what is appropriate for the project and the students(s).
 Our preference is for the project to be on site, but we recognize that some sponsors cannot accommodate this option.

 Is it appropriate to ask students to sign a confidentiality agreement?

-It is important to think about what is and is not confidential and communicate this to students.
+It is important to think about what is and is not proprietary and communicate this to students.
 In some cases, sponsors may wish to formalize an understanding, in which case the sponsor should talk to one of the course instructors.